Brian Michael Smith

 This role has made her the first transgender woman to star in a broadway role.
 Peppermint was already performing as a young child in the Opera Delaware Children’s Theatre and the Brandywiners Community Theatre.
 She then naturally pursued a degree and studied musical theatre.

-According to Qinan's autobiography, she claims to be the first trans model to have walk in the Sacramento Fashion week runway.
+According to Qinan's autobiography, she claims to be the first trans model to have walked on the Sacramento Fashion week runway.
 Since then, she has appeared on countless fashion runways, including New York Fashion Week, Cabin by Stevie Boi, 3D Designs by Alexis Walsh, and Game Over by Nga Wun Mok Oxford Fashion Studio.

 Introducing Buck Angel.
 As the founder of the famous Buck Angel company, which is behind many successful adult films and related merchandise, he is probably the most famous transgender man in the world.
 Angel is also a huge advocate for LGTBQ rights.